 - 86% of construction workers agree that businesses should focus on skills and abilities for new hires

 Is the levy working?

-Though the apprenticeship levy only came into force in April this year, early indicators show that it has been well received so far.
+Though the apprenticeship levy only came into force in April last year, indicators show that it has been well received so far.
 43% of construction workers have noticed a positive impact and 42% say that they feel more confident in the growing talent pool as a result of the levy.

 Since the introduction of the Levy, a third (36%) have noticed an increase in the number of apprentices employed, and 30% have also seen an increase in the number of apprenticeship applicants, although 15% said they now have more paperwork to fill in.
 And it would seem those in the south of England are the most positive about the levy, with more than the national average reporting positive impact.
 This rose to almost two thirds (63%) of construction workers in London and over half (52%) in the South West.